Transport in Vijayawada: Roadways

 The city has a total road length of 1264.24 km, covering 1230.00 km of municipal roads, 22.74 km of R&B (Roads & Buildings) department roads, 11.50 km of National Highways.
 M.G.
 Road and Eluru road are the main arterial roads of the city.
 Benz Circle is one of the busiest road junctions in the city with an average of 57,000 vehicles crossing daily, The junction has the intersection of two national highways of NH 16 and NH 65.

 Public transport

 Bus Transit is the major mode of passenger transport in the city.
 PNBS is the major bus station in the city.
 Vijayawada Bus Rapid Transit System was partially operational.
 APS RTC operates buses to major parts of the country and also operates Intercity transport (City Bus Services).
-Apart from these there are 3 Minor Bus stations namely, Autonagar bus station, KR market bus station & Ibrahimpatnam bus station.
+Apart from PNBS, Autonagar bus station, K.R Market bus stand, Gannavaram bus stand, Governorpet bus stand, Kankipadu bus stand, Mangalgiri bus stand are services as city bus stands & Ibrahimpatnam bus station.

 There are close to 8,500 auto rickshaws operating in the city, and the number may be as high as 13,000 by including suburbs.
 To decrease the environmental impact, eco-friendly E-rickshaws were introduced in the city.
 The civic authority came up with an idea of women driven autos named as, She Autos.